mikebrady/RAOP-Player/README.md

 RAOP player and library (AirPlay)

-This is a RAOP (airplay) player and library for the v2 protocol (with synchro).
+This is an RAOP (AirPlay) player and library for the v2 protocol -- with synchronization -- now known as AirPlay 1.
 It works for Windows, OSX, Linux x86 and ARM.
-There is a small player can can play raw pcm form any file or stdin (useful for use pipes with a decoder like lame, flac or ffmpeg)
+The player can play raw PCM from any file or from `stdin` (useful for piping from a decoder like `lame`, `flac` or `ffmpeg`).

-The player is simply an example of how to use the library, but it has a few interesting options:
+The player is intended as an example of how to use the library, but it has a few interesting options:

 ```text
 usage: ./build/raop_play <options> <server_ip> <filename ('-' for stdin)>